 Chipmunks look for hiding spaces

-As a prey species, chipmunks will always want to be able to avoid things that scare them.
-Access to a secure place, away from the sight and smell of predators such as foxes, cats, dogs, ferrets and birds of prey will make your chipmunks feel most comfortable.
+As a prey species, chipmunks will always want to be able to get away from things that scare them.
+They'll feel most comfortable with access to a safe hiding place, away from the sight and smell of predators such as foxes, cats, dogs, ferrets and birds of prey.

-Help your chipmunks feel safe and happy in their home by providing constant access to safe hiding places.
-Chipmunks will feel most safe when there are enough hiding places for them all to hide simultaneously, so ideally provide one hiding place for every animal, with an extra one for added choice.
+Chipmunks will feel most safe when there are enough hiding places for them all to hide at the same time, so you should ideally give them one hiding place for every animal, with an extra one so they have some choice.

 Chipmunks need their space

-Chipmunks are very lively and need plenty of room to exercise and lots of enrichment to keep them occupied.
-A deep layer of bedding material in their home, to burrow and forage in will also help your chipmunks be happy - as avid burrowers, chipmunks like plenty of substrates to dig and burrow in at all times.
+Chipmunks are very lively and need plenty of room to exercise and lots of enrichment to keep them occupied - they can get bored if they don't have enough to do.
+As avid burrowers, chipmunks like plenty to dig and burrow in at all times.
+A deep layer of bedding material in their home to burrow and forage in will help keep your chipmunks happy and give them the chance to play and explore.

-Although chipmunks don¿t 'hibernate¿ in the truest sense of the word, they can enter a state of torpor (a lethargic state) during the winter.
-In warm houses, artificial light and temperatures usually suppress this behaviour.
-Chipmunks will hoard food throughout the year but can be driven to hoard extra during the autumn.
+Although chipmunks don't 'hibernate' in the truest sense of the word, they can enter a lethargic state during the winter.
+In warm houses, artificial light and temperatures usually stop this behaviour.
+Chipmunks will hoard food throughout the year, but can be driven to hoard extra during the autumn.

-Chipmunks should be left alone if they 'hibernate¿ during the winter (unless you believe they¿re unwell, of course).
-Remember, chipmunks can wake during 'hibernation¿ to feed, so to care for them during this time always ensure they have a plentiful supply of fresh clean water, fresh food and nesting material.
-Always remember to check on them regularly too.
+Leave your chipmunks alone if they 'hibernate' during the winter, unless you believe they're unwell, of course.
+Remember, chipmunks can wake during 'hibernation' to feed, so be sure to care for them by always ensuring they have plenty of fresh clean water, fresh food and nesting material.
+Always remember to check on them regularly.

-A kind, quiet and a gentle approach is most effective around chipmunks.
-Shouting at or punishing them is very unlikely to result in any understanding and can cause them to become more nervous and scared.
+A kind, quiet and gentle approach is most effective around chipmunks.
+They're very unlikely to understand if you shout at or punish them, and this can cause them to become more nervous and scared.

-If you are not already registered with a vet, you can find a vet near you today.
-It's a good idea to look for an exotics specialist vet who has experience in treating chipmunks and will be better able to advise on all aspects of their care.
+If you're not yet registered yet, find a vet near you today.
+It's a good idea to look for a vet who specialises in exotic pets and who has experience in treating chipmunks, as they'll be better able to advise on all aspects of their care.